For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Expected Response

-A successful request will return the current status of the source.
+A successful request will return the current status of the source along with additional details: the original file name (fileName), file size in bytes (size), creation timestamp (createDate), last modification timestamp (modifiedAt), analysis efficiency score (efficiency), associated tags (tags), and the size of generated graph load items in bytes after analysis (graphLoadSize).
 This allows you to track the progress and ensures that your data is prepared before moving on to the next step.

-For example, here's a status check of the CSV file immediately after its upload:
+For example, here's a status check of the CSV file after upload:

 Analyzing the Source